WhatTheDickens/engl340-s24/index.md

 - An account at [English @ SUNY Geneseo](https://sunygeneseoenglish.org)
 - An account at [The Readers' Thoreau](https://commons.digitalthoreau.org)
-- The Microsoft Teams app (available to all Geneseo users; the web version of Teams not suffice)
+- The Microsoft Teams app (available to all Geneseo users; the web version of Teams won't suffice)
 - Visual Studio Code, BBEdit, or another plain-text editor with syntax-highlighting (explained in module)
 - Git Bash or WSL for Windows (Windows users only; explained in module)